The Columbia River Gorge divides OR and WA credit: 1859 Oregon Magazine

 a few years after i'd had the vision, the final piece of the mystery fell into place and provided need of the epilogue…

-his poem exists because sometimes visions translate lousy into prose.
+ultimately, this poem exists because sometimes visions translate lousy into prose.

 ed note: curiously enough, and against many odds including births on opposite coasts,